Clinical Practice Supports image

 Recommended

-• Implementation of a patient visual management system to identify readiness and preparation required for discharge
+• Implementation of a patient visual management system to identify readiness and preparation required for discharge.

-• Preparation of orders, prescriptions, follow-up appointments the day prior to discharge
+• Preparation of orders, prescriptions, follow-up appointments the day prior to discharge.

-• Discharges occurring 24/7, including weekends
+• Discharges occurring 24/7, including weekends.

-• Multidisciplinary team-led discharges
+• Multidisciplinary team-led discharges guided by clinical and functional criteria for discharge.

-• Inpatient team education re: due to patient complexity alone (e.g. frailty), re-admission can happen
+• Inpatient team education re: due to patient complexity alone (e.g. frailty), re-admission can happen.

-• Patient/family education re: risk management, health crisis plan
+• Patient/family education re: risk management, health crisis plan.

 Tips to Improve Timely Discharge